Effective Date: January 1, 2023

 We will respond to a verifiable request within forty-five (45) days of its receipt, unless we require more time to complete your request.
 We will inform you of the reason for any extension period in writing.

-Our response to your request will cover the 12-month period preceding your request and will explain the reasons we cannot comply with a request, if applicable.
+Our response to your request will explain the reasons we cannot comply with a request, if applicable.

 We will not charge a fee to process or respond to your verifiable request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine your request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

-We do will not discriminate against you for exercising any of your CCPA rights.
+We do not and will not discriminate against you for exercising any of your CCPA rights.

 Do Not Track Signals